Chart Color Schemes

 AreaSearch analysis of employment trends sees Silverdale performing better than 90% of local markets assessed across Australia

-Silverdale has a diverse workforce with both white and blue collar jobs, notably in construction.
-Its unemployment rate is 0.9%.
+Silverdale has a balanced workforce with white and blue collar employment.
+The construction sector is notably represented, with an unemployment rate of 0.9%.

 Frequently Asked Questions - Employment